Inns with a Past: Historic Hotels & Lodges with a Story to Tell

 Naniboujou Lodge began its life along the north shore of Lake Superior in the 1920s as an exclusive, private club, with big names like Babe Ruth and Jack Dempsey among its charter members.
 It faced a quick demise when the Depression hit, but is enjoying life again as a popular North Woods retreat.
 Guests enjoy the lake views, peaceful setting, comfortable lounge with games and books, and the distinctive dining room with a tall, rock fireplace and a domed ceiling decorated with colorful, Cree Indian designs.

-Farther down the shore, Lutsen Resort is celebrating its 125th anniversary.
-The historic lodge itself was built in 1945, with a Scandinavian design, hand-hewn beams and stone fireplaces.
+Farther down the shore, Lutsen Resort was built in 1945 with a Scandinavian design, hand-hewn beams and stone fireplaces.
 Winter guests enjoy downhill skiing and snowboarding at nearby Lutsen Mountains.
 The historic Grand View Lodge in Nisswa, on Gull Lake, is a North Woods classic, constructed of logs, that has been welcoming guests for more than 90 years, and is still one of Minnesota's most distinctive resorts.